 A Bindery Success™ reader recently sent us a story that illustrates the sometimes amusing difficulties of troubleshooting bindery work.
 In this case they were saddle-stitching a book with a reply envelope inserted between the pages.
-Stitcher operators envelope stitcher chain400know it’s a bit of a tricky job.
+Stitcher operators know it’s a bit of a tricky job.
 It’s a delicate operation getting the envelopes to feed accurately, to remain in position, and to remain in the book so as not to cause rejects.
 Yet once the feeder is set correctly it tends to run all day without problems.

 Such was the case this particular day.
 Charlie, our reader, says the envelopes were running beautifully for about forty minutes.
 Suddenly, for no apparent reason, they began dropping on the floor.
 Like most experienced operators, he began checking his own setup of the machine to make sure nothing had come loose, had broken, or had been set incorrectly.